The Federer topspin backhand remains one of the iconic shots in tennis.

 Whether in a rally or used while returning serve, the low bounce from a slice backhand return makes it difficult for an opponent to gain control of the rally.
 The low bounce forces them to hit up through the ball.
 This makes the backhand slice an ideal approach shot when attacking the net to volley a winner.

-The grip, unit turn, footwork and side to side swing combine to produce a slice which can generate a remarkable spin of 5,300 rpm.
+The grip, unit turn, footwork, and side-to-side swing combine to produce a slice that can generate a remarkable spin of 5,300 rpm.

 The grip Roger Federer uses on his backhand allows him to generate pace and spin on his shots.